PHSKC-APDE/hyrule/example_workflow/_targets.md

 For this exercise, the following variables are of interest (and will be computed – see below):

-1.  `dob_year_exact`: exact match of year of birth
+1.  `dob_year_exact`: binary flag of exact match of year of birth
 2.  `dob_mdham`: hamming distance between month and day of birth
-3.  `gender_agree`: gender explicitly matches
+3.  `gender_agree`: binary flag of an explicit match on gender
 4.  `first_name_jw`: jaro-winkler distance of first names
 5.  `last_name_jw`: jaro-winkler distance of last names
 6.  `name_swap_jw`: jaro-winkler distance of names with first and last swapped
-7.  `complete_name_dl`: daimaru-levenstein distance between the full names.
+7.  `complete_name_dl`: daimaru-levenstein distance between the full names scaled by dividing the character length of the longer name.
     Full name is either first + last or first + middle + last.
 The minimum distance of the two versions is used.
-8.  `middle_initial_agree`: Explicit match of middle initial
+8.  `middle_initial_agree`: binary flag indicating an eplicit match of middle initial
-9.  `last_in_last`: where either records’ whole last name is contained in the other one
+9.  `last_in_last`: binary flag indicating whether either records’ whole last name is contained in the other one
-10. `first_name_freq`: Scaled frequency tabulation of first names
+10. `first_name_freq`: scaled frequency \[0-1\] tabulation of first
+    names
-11. `last_name_freq`: Scaled frequency tabulation of last names
+11. `last_name_freq`: scaled frequency \[0-1\] tabulation of last names
-12. `zip_overlap`: Binary flag indicating zip code histories ever overlapped (not accounting for time)
+12. `zip_overlap`: binary flag indicating zip code histories ever overlapped (not accounting for time)
 13. `exact_location`: binary flag indicating address histories overlap within 3 meters (location only – not spatio-temporal).